GAM-team/GAM/wiki/Chrome-Policies.md

     ALLOWED: Allow installation of the app.
     FORCED: Force install the app.
     FORCED_AND_PIN_TO_TOOLBAR: Force install and pin the app to the toolbar.
+    NORMAL: Force install the app, but allow the user to disable it.
+This option is only available for Chrome extensions.
+    NORMAL_AND_PIN_TO_TOOLBAR: Force install and pin the app to the toolbar, but allow the user to disable it.
+This option is only available for Chrome extensions.
+    REMOVE: Block installation of the app and remove it from the device.
+This option is only available for Chrome extensions.

 chrome.users.apps.ManagedConfiguration: Allows setting of the managed configuration.
   managedConfiguration: TYPE_STRING